 This brings the signal back to where you started but with a smaller dynamic range.
 In other words, now the quieter moments are louder and the louder moments are quieter.

 If you are using a digital sound board, compression is most likely built in for each channel.
 So, use what you have learned in this article to dial it in just right.

 You might also enjoy: How to Use Your Digital Mixer’s Compressor

-If you are using an analog sound board, you will need to buy a compressor for each channel you want to compress.
-I recommend the Behringer MDX2600 Composer Pro-XL.
+If you are using an analog mixer, you will need to buy a compressor for each channel you want to compress.
+I recommend the dbx 266XS Dual Compressor/Gate.

 If you know anything about Behringer, their products are hit and miss.
 Some are good and some aren't.
 This one is a good one.
 I have purchased four of these and we use them every Sunday on every vocal channel.

 Great post!
 I've read several articles on compressor including the manual for the Behringer you mentioned - yours made my bulb burned the brightest.
 I have many Behringer products, 5 of that model compressor plus 5 of its predecessor, the 2200 for instruments.